explicitEdgar/Simple-Card-Game/README.md

-# simple-card-game
+# Simple Card Game
-an extracurricular project of a simple card game made out of interest
+An extracurricular project of a simple card game made out of interest,which motivated by Unity Engine and mostly uses DOtween plugin.